Audacium/audacium/README.md

 <br/>

 ## Searching for a maintainer!
-I'm currently searching for a maintainer to transfer the ownership too.
-In other words, I'm "retiring" from Audacium.
+I'm currently searching for a maintainer to transfer the ownership to.
+In other words, I'm "retiring" from Audacium. - AnErruption

+## Reorganisation needed
+The code rn is a mess.
+Before working on anything new, we should be fixing the codebase but it needs lots of effort and very hard for a sleeping project like ours.
+It would be cool if someone helps to clean up the codebase. - Ross Maxx

 ----------------